Luweeeeeqtt/github-porfolio/README.md

   <section id="about">
     <div class="container">
       <h2>About Me</h2>
-      <p>Hi, I'm Carl Louie Delos Reyes, a dedicated and hardworking individual with a strong passion for learning and personal growth.
-I take pride in my ability to adapt quickly to new environments and challenges.
-Whether working independently or as part of a team, I stay focused, dependable, and eager to expand my skills.
-I believe in continuous improvement and always strive to bring a positive attitude and strong work ethic to everything I do.</p>
+      <p>Hi, I'm Carl Louie Delos Reyes — a dedicated and hardworking individual with a strong passion for learning and personal growth.
+I take pride in adapting quickly to new environments and challenges.
+Whether working solo or with a team, I bring focus, dependability, and a growth mindset to every project.</p>
     </div>
   </section>